Distributed Multisensor ISAC: MS ISAC Access and Estimation

 \subsection{Spatial Precoding, Beamforming, and Bidirectional Estimation}

-Spatial precoding is a well established method in mobile radio that came into play with the introduction of multiple antennas.
+Spatial precoding is a well-established method in mobile radio that came into play with the introduction of multiple antennas.
 It helps increase link performance, reduce interference, host and address multiple users, and increase data rate and bandwidth efficiency.
-Spatial precoding will also be very important for ISAC, especially for MS ISAC.
+Spatial precoding will also be very important for \gls{isac}, especially for \gls{msisac}~\cite{BF1}.
 Since 5G NR uses a flexible architecture based on codebook and non-codebook (full adaptive) schemes, spatial radio access can be controlled for omnidirectional or directive sensing.
-Without going too much to the technical details we should emphasize that spatial precoding, especially beamforming may be more disposable at higher frequencies (FR2) where hybrid (mixed analog and digital) antenna interfaces are applied.
+Without going too much into the technical details, we should emphasize that spatial precoding, especially beamforming, becomes more important at higher frequencies (FR2), where the need for higher beamforming gain increases because of link budget issues.
+However, hybrid (mixed analog and digital) antenna interfaces seem to be the dominating solution, where digitization takes place at the output of the beamformer, not at the antenna ports.
 Multiple simultaneous beams for the same user are also possible.
-5G NR allows transmit precoding and receive combining and also supports beamforming in the UL, which means that the gNB can assign a spatial precoding matrix to the UE, which can be a dedicated device acting as a sniffer sensor, as described above.
-In the sequel, we will discuss some striking applications of beamforming and spatial access for MS ISAC, though we do not claim to be exhaustive.
+5G NR allows transmit precoding and receive combining, and also supports beamforming in the \gls{ul}, which means that the \gls{gnb} can assign a spatial precoding matrix to the \gls{ue}, which can be a dedicated device acting as a sniffer sensor, as described above.
+In the sequel, we will discuss some striking applications of beamforming and spatial access for \gls{msisac}, though we do not claim to be exhaustive.